abcshmedu/shareit-summer-2017-teamxy/README.md

 ## API Usage

+please note that ya TOKEN is required at the and of each URL. (e.g. ..media/books/YOUR_TOKEN)

 URI | Method | Wirkung
 --- | --- | ---
 /shareit/media/books | POST | Create a new book.